rust-lang/rust/text/0000-conservative-impl-trait.md

 specialization, the caller may dispatch on additional type information beyond those bounds.

-In other words, to the extent that returning `@Trait` is intended to be symmetric with taking a generic `T: Trait`, transparency with respect to specialization maintains that symmetry.
+In other words, to the extent that returning `impl Trait` is intended to be symmetric with taking a generic `T: Trait`, transparency with respect to specialization maintains that symmetry.

 **Pragmatics for specialization transparency**:

-The practical reason we want `@Trait` to be transparent to specialization is the same as the reason we want specialization in the first place: to be able to break through abstractions with more efficient special-case code.
+The practical reason we want `impl Trait` to be transparent to specialization is the same as the reason we want specialization in the first place: to be able to break through abstractions with more efficient special-case code.

-This is particularly important for one of the primary intended usecases: returning `@Iterator`.
+This is particularly important for one of the primary intended usecases: returning `impl Iterator`.
 We are very likely to employ specialization for various iterator types, and making the underlying return type invisible to specialization would lose out on those efficiency wins.